Lucien De Roeck: Education

 At the age of 17, in 1932, De Roeck enrolled in La Cambre which is a notorious art school in Brussels.
 They had a very modernist way of teaching inspired by Bauhaus.
 His teachers of the evening classes had a liberal approach.
 This made De Roeck opt for the rather socialist and progressive La Cambre, unlike his traditional Flemish education in high school.

 De Roeck had a strong affinity for architecture, but due to limited financial possibilities he chose to study the shorter program Advertising Design.
 This separate program was exclusive at La Cambre, it wasn't taught at Bauhaus.
 He had the atelier Advertising Design by Joris Minne.
 Nand Geersen instructed the course Book Design.
 He graduated with great honors in 1935 and thought this grade was too high, which showed his great modesty.

 The modernist mind-set of La Cambre was brought by Henry van de Velde, the headmaster at that time.
 He set the example for De Roeck.
 Van de Velde taught him to simplify the complexity of a subject by reducing and erasing redundant elements and only keeping the essential.
 De Roeck lived by this idea of a versatile synthesis guided by a clear opinion.

-Keeping your curiosity was also taught by van de Velde and De Roeck admired this quality.
-The knowledge and minds-set he learned in La Cambre, he would later transfer to his future students.
+Keeping your curiosity was also taught by van de Velde and the knowledge and mind-set De Roeck learned in La Cambre, he would later transfer to his future students.
 As well as the idea that learning is endeavoring, editing and critically reviewing.

 After serving his military service in 1935 he took an extra year to experiment with typography at La Cambre as well.

 In 1939 De Roeck decided to take a course in calligraphy at the London Royal College of Art.
 This ended abruptly.
 He was called for duty in May 1940 to fight the Battle of the Lys.